Updated: Feb 9

 Here is a project which I have personally been through.

-At the beginning of last year, I engaged in a software project as project manager.
+At the beginning of last year, I engaged in a software project as a project manager.
 The project was to develop a customer relationship management system.
 Considering the high expense of human resources, the company decided that the project would be executed and performed by the Shanghai team, but the subsequent operations work would be performed by the Wuhan team.
-In order to be able to smoothly transfer the deliverables to the operations team, in the beginning we intentionally invited two engineers who would certainly participate in operations phase from Wuhan to develop the software together with the Shanghai team.
-But due to the long duration of the project and high expense of travel cost, we decided to cooperate with these two engineers remotely.
+In order to be able to smoothly transfer the deliverables to the operations team, in the beginning, we intentionally invited two engineers who would certainly participate in the operations phase from Wuhan to develop the software together with the Shanghai team.
+But due to the long duration of the project and the high expense of travel cost, we decided to cooperate with these two engineers remotely.

-After I analyzed what was going wrong with the management of virtual team, several problems could be identified as follow:
+After I analyzed what was going wrong with the management of the virtual team, several problems could be identified as follow:

 The first problem, there were environmental differences between the two teams, which required me to assign their tasks in different ways.
 For example, the Wuhan team’s office hour was always 30 minutes ahead of the Shanghai team, which means sometimes the Shanghai team wanted to communicate to the Wuhan team at the last half an hour but the Wuhan team had already off duty.
-This situation had caused the Shanghai team to be slightly dissatisfied, because while the member of Shanghai team thought the team members of both side should resolve a certain problem together, the member of the Wuhan team who raised the problem was already off duty, which the Shanghai team considered disrespectful.
+This situation had caused the Shanghai team to be slightly dissatisfied because while the member of the Shanghai team thought the team members of both sides should resolve a certain problem together, the member of the Wuhan team who raised the problem was already off duty, which the Shanghai team considered disrespectful.

 2 Suggestions of virtual team management

-After the problems were identified, I quickly developed a solution and communicated with the department director and the leader of Wuhan team.
+After the problems were identified, I quickly developed a solution and communicated with the department director and the leader of the Wuhan team.
 Together we reached a consensus on how to solve the problems.

-First, we have to understand the detailed information and expectation of team members from the two teams, and develop reasonable methods of collaboration of different circumstances.
+First, we have to understand the detailed information and expectation of team members from the two teams and develop reasonable methods of collaboration in different circumstances.
 In the case above, I communicated to the Wuhan team about how the Shanghai team did their work and when they usually needed to communicate to the Wuhan team to acquire certain information.
 Most importantly, I asked the Wuhan team what time would be appropriate and what kind of communication methods were acceptable.

 Second, based on the suggestions of virtual team management in PMBOK, we have to effectively use the internet and build a common communication platform for the project.
 In the case above, I assembled a communication group using the company’s communication software.
 In the group, I only included members of both the Wuhan team and the Shanghai team, without any external stakeholders such as department directors/leaders.
-In this way, the internal team members of both team can communicate any issues or problems in the group freely.
+In this way, the internal team members of both teams can communicate any issues or problems in the group freely.